WebSocket Application Monitoring: An In-Depth Guide

 • Streaming Platforms: Live sports broadcasts, webinars, and social media live streams use WebSockets to deliver seamless video and chat experiences to viewers.

-• Stock Market and Financial Tools: Financial dashboards and trading platforms use WebSockets to provide real-time updates on stock prices, exchange rates, and other critical metrics.
+• Stock Market and Financial Tools: Many institutional investment firms, trading platforms, and hedge funds use custom financial dashboards via Real-Time WebSocket Streaming APIs to provide real-time updates on stock prices, exchange rates, performance benchmarks, and other critical metrics.

 • IoT and Smart Devices: WebSockets enable real-time communication between IoT devices and central systems such as smart home hubs or industrial sensors to ensure seamless automation and control.